Hla Swe: Political career

 He served as a central executive committee member of the Union Solidarity and Development Party.
 In 2010 election, he was elected as an MP for House of Nationalities.
 He is clearly pro-military, he believes the Tatmadaw should gradually ease its grip on parliament.
 He earned the nickname Bullet in 2013 after suggesting that civil conflict in northern Myanmar's Kachin State might best be resolved by bullets if diplomacy failed.

 In 2015 election, he run for House of Nationalities seat from Gangaw Township constituency, but lost to National League for Democracy (NLD) candidate.

 On 9 November 2022, in the aftermath of the 2021 Myanmar coup d'état, he became the chairman of the Naypyidaw Council of the USDP.
 Hla Swe led a rally outside Yangon City Hall in July 2022, backing the junta's execution of pro-democracy activists Kyaw Min Yu, Phyo Zeya Thaw, Hla Myo Aung, and Aung Thura Zaw.
 The regime ensured security for the protest.

 In 2023, he founded a group of Pyusawhti militias in his hardcore supporter village, Myaung Khinyan, located in Gangaw.
 On TikTok, he often posted videos to personally attack jailed civilian leader Aung San Suu Kyi.
 In one video, he claimed that Galon U Saw should have assassinated her father, General Aung San, earlier so Aung San Suu Kyi wouldn't be born and 'destroy Myanmar.

 In July 2024, he made a goodwill visit to China as a representative of the USDP, at the invitation of the Chinese Communist Party.

 On 5 October 2025, Hla Swe criticized the publication of voter rolls for the 2025 Myanmar general election in a video posted on social media by claiming the rolls from the 2020 Myanmar general election contained over 300 errors.
-Although the video was deleted by October 6th, it was reposted various times.
+Although the video was deleted by October 6, it was reposted various times.
 The State Security and Peace Commission junta criminalizes speech that "disrupts" elections.

+Hla Swe ran and was elected as the USDP candidate for Pyithu Hluttaw in Pobbathiri Township, Naypyidaw Union Territory, in the 2025–26 Myanmar general election, considered a sham process by independent observers.